Strategies as Resource Terms, and their Categorical Semantics: A Category of Strategies

 is an augmentation on $A \vdash C$. \end{prop} \begin{proof} Let us call an event $m \in \ev{\augP \inter_\varphi \augQ}$ \textbf{visible} if it appears in $\augP \odot_\varphi \augQ$, \textbf{hidden} otherwise.

 \emph{Rule-abiding} is immediate from the definition and the fact that $\augQ$ and $\augP$ are rule-abiding.
-For \emph{negative}, by case analysis an event minimal in $\augP \inter_\varphi \augQ$ must come from $\augP$, must occur in $C$ hence be visible, and be minimal in $\augP$, hence negative; \emph{$+$-covered} is symmetric.
+For \emph{negative}, by case analysis, an event minimal in $\augP \odot_\varphi \augQ$ must also be minimal in $\augP \inter_\varphi \augQ$, it must thus come from $\augP$ and occur in $C$, and be minimal in $\augP$, hence negative; \emph{$+$-covered} is symmetric.

 It remains to show that $\augP \odot_\varphi \augQ$ is a forest, and that it satisfies conditions \emph{courteous} and \emph{deterministic} -- for those, we show analogous properties on the interaction $\augP \inter_\varphi \augQ$.
-First, it is a forest: any move can have at most one causal predecessor by Lemma \ref{lem:imc_int_backward}.
-Since $\augQ$ and $\augP$ are deterministic, and $\causes_\varphi$ does not branch, Lemma \ref{lem:imc_int_forward} entails that $\augP \inter_\varphi \augQ$ can only branch at negative visible events, from which it follows that $\augP \odot_\varphi \augQ$ is deterministic.
+First, it is a forest: any move can have at most one causal predecessor by \autoref{lem:imc_int_backward}.
+Since $\augQ$ and $\augP$ are deterministic, and $\causes_\varphi$ does not branch, \autoref{lem:imc_int_forward} entails that $\augP \inter_\varphi \augQ$ can only branch at negative visible events, from which it follows that $\augP \odot_\varphi \augQ$ is deterministic.
 Finally if $m \imc_{\augP \odot_\varphi \augQ} n$, this means we must have a sequence in the interaction